 Gandy Dancer State Trail - South

 The 98-mile recreation trail follows the railroad grade from St. Croix Falls north to Superior.
 Recreational use on the Trail is divided by geographic location: south half and north half.
 The south trail segment extends 47 miles from St. Croix Falls to Danbury, paralleling Hwy 35 most of the distance.
 This segment is surfaced with crushed limestone and offers a smooth, hard surfaced trail with use limited to biking and hiking from April through November.
 A bike pass is required.
 The blacktopped interlink trail begins at the Polk County Information Center and is 1.5 miles long.
 The north segment runs 51 miles from Danbury through eastern Minnesota to Superior.
 The segment offers a wilder, more remote trail experience.
 Hiking, mountain biking and ATV use is permitted.
 No pass is needed to use the north section of the Trail, but ATVs must display valid registration.
 From December to March, the entire Trail is operated as a snowmobile trail.
 Mile post signs mark the distances from the south to the north.
 The Trail begins at St. Croix Falls and passes through Centuria, Milltown, Luck, Frederic and Lewis.
 The short distances between these towns makes the Gandy Dancer Trail the most user friendly trail in the Midwest with easy access for food, lodging, parking and other areas to explore.
-The Polk County Information Center in ST. Croix Falls offers information on the many attractions along the Trail as well as in the County.
+The Polk County Information Center in St. Croix Falls offers maps and information on the many attractions along the Trail as well as in the County.

 Hours of Operation